 For example, a vertebra fracture in your back may mean you have trouble bending forward or to the side.

-Wrist fractures are also very common in people with osteoporosis.
+Wrist fractures and hip fractures are also common in people with osteoporosis.

 Risks of not treating osteoporosis injuries: